oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

     Upload complete at  Wed Feb 15 22:01:40 UTC 2023 of cursor  OpcRequestId: fra-1:YpGeKJmQ7HtfJLXCVGLYKIEGCEPGbsdF...
     ```

 4. Review the output.
 The third last output line tells you the count of audit records copied into object storage.
+Your value may be different than the one shown in this example.

 ## Task 9: Verify that the audit data is copied to your bucket

 1. From the navigation menu, select **Storage**, and then **Buckets**.

-2. Select your compartment.
+2. Make sure your compartment is selected.

 3. Click the name of your bucket.